ZheTaoGuo/lifehack2023/README.md

 <li> Tourist Destination Recommender </li>

-Allows tourists to curate their itinerary by selecting their preferred attractions
+Allows users to curate their itinerary by selecting their preferred destinations and attractions.
+The filter helps to tailor the suggestions to users' travelling styles.
+The recommender is based on users' past swiping history, preferences and commonly visited places by other users.

+<li> Itinerary Planner </li>

+Users can arrange the order of activities based on the duration of their stay.

 <li> Partnership with Airlines </li>

-Create collaboration opportunities with airlines and local businesses
+Optimise the operations of the aviation industry by creating collaboration opportunities with airlines and local businesses to distribute vouchers to users.
+Partnerships promote airlines as tourists that fly with them are able to redeem vouchers for the activities that they are interested in.

 <li> Community Forum </li>

-Allows tourists to write and share reviews about local attractions that they have visited before and exchange information between one another
+Allows users to write and share reviews about local attractions that they have visited before and gain in-depth and accurate insights from one another, including festive events held at these attractions.

 ## Technical Stack